Financial Services Code of Procedure

 Security alerts and information must be monitored, analyzed and distributed to the appropriate personnel.
 This information can be communicated to the Merchant by the payment processor, the CISO, Financial Services and/or the Bank Card Committee.

-Changes to Your Bank Card Processing Environment
+Changes to Your Cardholder Data Environment